-Source support via our recovery hospital here at Nova Recovery
+Source support via our rehab at Nova Recovery

 Anxiety treatments and therapies are available through a wealth of services.
 However, it is important that suitability is met when completing generalised anxiety disorder treatment.

-At Nova Recovery Scotland, standing as a private recovery hospital, we specialise in mental health recovery services, here to offer support, quality resources and personalised treatment programmes.
+At Nova Recovery Scotland, we are a private rehab centre that specialises in addiction and mental health recovery services and is here to offer support, quality resources and personalised treatment programmes.

-Combining some of the above treatments, we can work with you to tailor a comfortable and proactive programme to help ease, suppress and manage your symptoms of GAB.
+Combining some of the above treatments, we can work with you to tailor a comfortable and proactive programme to help ease, suppress and manage your symptoms of GAB and treat addiction.

 Unfortunately, as anxiety is now becoming a commonly experienced diagnosis, many believe that self-management is the best way forward.

 However, as GAB can be extreme and can be challenging to maintain independence and often accompanies drug or alcohol abuse, reaching out for professional support should always be the case.
-Do so by accepting generalised anxiety disorder treatment here at Nova Recovery in Largs Scotland.
+Do so by accepting addiction and generalised anxiety disorder treatment here at Nova Recovery in Largs Scotland.

 Dr Alexander Lapa - MBBS, PG Dip Clin Ed, OA Dip CBT, OA Dip Psychology, SCOPE Certified - Author - Last updated: July 10, 2023